davidchall/ggip/tests/testthat/_snaps/ip_to_cartesian.md

     Pixel prefix length must not be greater than 32. i Canvas uses IPv4 address space.
-    x Pixel has prefix length 33.
+    x Pixel prefix length is 33.

 ---

     Pixel prefix length must not be greater than 128. i Canvas uses IPv6 address space.
-    x Pixel has prefix length 129.
+    x Pixel prefix length is 129.

 ---